VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 #### Recording rules

-Result of recording rules `replay` should match with results of normal rules evaluation.
+The result of recording rules `replay` should match with results of normal rules evaluation.

 #### Alerting rules

-Result of alerting rules `replay` is time series reflecting [alert's state](#alerts-state-on-restarts).
+The result of alerting rules `replay` is time series reflecting [alert's state](#alerts-state-on-restarts).
 To see if `replayed` alert has fired in the past use the following PromQL/MetricsQL expression:
 ```
 ALERTS{alertname="your_alertname", alertstate="firing"}